What Happens if Your Hardware Wallet Breaks or Gets Lost?

 What Exactly Happens When Your Hardware Wallet Breaks?

-Here’s what actually occurs during device failure:
+Here’s what actually happens during device failure:

-• The physical device stops responding or functioning normally
+• The physical device stops functioning normally

 Immediate Steps to Take When Your Hardware Wallet Breaks

-First, find your 12–24 word recovery phrase stored in a secure place.
-This seed phrase is your master key to all the accounts and funds managed by your wallet.
+The most effective advice when your hardware wallet breaks is to stay calm.
+Your funds are safe as long as you have your seed phrase properly backed up.
+First, find your 12–24 word recovery phrase.
 Make sure it’s complete, clearly legible, and hasn’t been damaged or changed in any way.
 The words must be in the exact order you received during the hardware crypto wallet setup.

 Critical immediate actions: